After 30 years on the run, former HDB officer jailed 42 weeks for forging work orders

 In total, Hew received S$22,959.50 from Tan in 1987.
 This has an estimated corresponding value of S$38,908.79 based on Singapore’s Consumer Price Index figures between January and April 2017.

 Tan was charged in court and pleaded guilty in 1988.
-He was sentenced to 4 months’ jail.
+He was sentenced to four months’ jail.

 Prosecutors argued that Hew should be sentenced under current sentencing norms, where he would face a maximum penalty of 10 years’ jail per charge.
 If Hew had been convicted and sentenced in 1988, the maximum penalty he would have faced would be seven years per charge.